angelsevillacamins/angelsevillacamins.github.io/_posts/2016-07-25-SparkR-RStudio-Shiny.md

 ```sh
 docker ps
 ```
 or go to the Carina Clusters page and press Edit Cluster.
-The IP should be in the Containers description of your master node:
+The IP should be in the containers description of your master node:

 ```
 8787 → 146.20.00.00:8787